SamuelAlonsoDev/Aurora/README.md

-Run WindowsBuild.bat as many times to compile
+Run WindowsBuild.bat as many times you want to compile